 The Memorial has implemented enhanced health and safety measures for you, other guests, and employees on the Memorial Grounds and in the Memorial Museum.
 A summary of these enhanced health and safety measures are set forth below.
 Everyone must follow these health and safety measures and all posted instructions while visiting the Memorial Grounds and the Memorial Museum.
 Anyone who does not follow them may be subject to removal by the Memorial staff.
 Further, the Memorial reserves the right to cancel any reservations or purchases and provide applicable refunds as determined necessary by the Memorial to follow the health and safety measures.

 By visiting the Memorial Grounds and/or the Memorial Museum, you are acknowledging that you understand, and that you voluntarily assume, the inherent risk related to exposure to the novel coronavirus (COVID-19) while visiting the Memorial Grounds and/or the Memorial Museum.
 The Memorial will not be responsible for any exposure to the novel coronavirus (COVID-19) while visiting the Memorial Grounds and/or the Memorial Museum.

 Please help keep each other healthy and safe.

 We look forward to safely welcoming you as you come here to remember those who were killed, those who survived and those changed forever.

-- When the Museum opens, advanced, online timed-ticket reservation and purchasing is encouraged and highly recommended.
+- Advanced, online timed-ticket reservation and purchasing is encouraged and highly recommended.